-NHS England figures show 12,580 patients visited A&E at Northern Lincolnshire and Goole NHS Foundation Trust in April, a rise of seven per cent on the 11,709 visits recorded during March, and 78 percent more than the 7,062 patients seen in April the previous year.
+NHS England figures show 11,265 patients visited A&E at Northern Lincolnshire and Goole NHS Foundation Trust in February.

-The figures show attendances were above the levels seen before the coronavirus pandemic – in April 2019, there were 12,514 visits to A&E at the Northern Lincolnshire and Goole Trust.
+The figures show attendances were below the levels seen before the coronavirus pandemic – in February 2020, there were 11,453 visits to A&E at the Northern Lincolnshire and Goole Trust.

-The majority of attendances last month were via major A&E departments – those with full resuscitation equipment and 24-hour consultant-led care – while 3% were via minor injury units.
+All of last month's attendances were via major A&E departments – those with full resuscitation equipment and 24-hour consultant-led care.

-According to the data, 600 patients waited longer than four hours for treatment following a decision to admit them.
+1,252 patients waited longer than four hours for treatment following a decision to admit – 11% of patients